Complete control of the production process

 Decades of experience, a highly-qualified workforce and technologically advanced equipment allow Fima Brass Forging to design and manufacture dies quickly while still paying the utmost attention to quality, so as to ensure the highest levels of precision and durability during both the stamping and machining phases.

-The previously-cut extrusion billets reach the stamping phase; the material is shaped at high temperatures to obtain an unfinished piece with outstanding mechanical characteristics which, after the shearing phase, is finally ready to undergo the machining process.
+The previously-cut extrusion billets reach the stamping phase; the material is shaped at high temperatures to obtain an unfinished piece with outstanding mechanical characteristics which, after the blanking phase, is finally ready to undergo the machining process.
 Hot stamping ensures size consistency, excellent surface finish and compliance with the ever-stricter tolerances demanded by the target market.
-Size checking, which takes place once the stamping phase is completed, allows constant monitoring of the piece’s quality.
+Dimensional control, which takes place once the stamping phase is completed, allows constant monitoring of the piece’s quality.

 Fima Brass Forging started off by exclusively supplying stamped pieces.
 In the late 1990s, however, corporate strategy shifted increasingly towards the production of complex parts, which entails high-precision machining, in order to offer its customers a complete range of products that would be capable of meeting all of their demands.